 Links to Reporting on Georgia Politics in Election Year 2018

 Ballotpedia is probably the best all-around reference guide.
-It provides links and information on all of Georgia’s primary contests.
+It provides links and information on all of Georgia’s contests.
 Info on state-wide races particularly useful.

 Is Stacey Abrams Assembling a New Democratic Majority?